evaherbst/Blender_remeshing_guide/README.md

 - In edit mode, it can be really useful to hide specific faces so you can look at internal geometry etc. To do so, select them with the lasso tool and then press H. Use ALT + H to unhide all.
 - Hold down SHIFT to select multiple elements
 - F3 will pull up the search menu, so you can type in the same of any tool to search for it
+- When you press the Delete key, you get several options.
+If you want to delete all of that selected geometry, select "Delete Vertices" because if only delete edges or faces the vertices will remain.
+Deleting only Faces or edges can be useful when you are adjusting the mesh.

 ### Some useful shortcuts/tools/settings: